CosmicLegendDev/PythonJrCourse/README.md

 # Python Code for Junior developers

-Repository  contains pythn code example for juniors learn and practice.
+Repository  contains python code example for juniors learn and practice.